JianyangZhang/Unity-Game-Jumpers-Arena/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------

 **Jianyang Zhang**<br/>
 Team Leader, progress monitoring and version control.
-Also in charge of the multiplayer lobby system and front-end elements development.
+Also in charge of the multiplayer lobby system implementation and front-end elements development.

 **Yiye Lin**<br/>
 Designer, in charge of our UI/UX design, all of the art asset comes from her hands.